Servebolt/php-sdk/README.md

 #### How to obtain API token
 1. Go to [admin.servebolt.com](https://admin.servebolt.com/)
 2. Go to the desired bolt
-3. Select a site
+3. Go to the desired site
-4. Click "API"
+4. Click the API-tab
 5. Use the token and environment Id visible in the form

 ### API documentation